Apteco/AptecoPSModules/Install-Dependencies/README.md

 When you don't have suitable repositories available, it will ask you to create them.

-It will also automatically create a log file in the current folder named `dependencies.log`
+It will also automatically create a log file in the current folder named `dependencies_install.log`

 If you want to see more output in your console, just add the `-Verbose` flag to your command.